 Excluded folders in user store

 Excluded folders appear in the user store.
-This is expected and no corrective action is required.
+This issue is expected and no corrective action is required.
 Folders on an exclusion list are created in the user store but their contents are not synchronized.

 Missing information in log file

 Activating debug mode does not automatically enable full logging.
 In log settings, verify that you’ve selected all check boxes for the events you want to log.

 Tip: You might have to scroll down to enable the last check boxes on the list.

 You change a GPO setting but it isn’t operative on the computer running the Citrix Profile Management Service.
 The issue occurs because GP does not refresh immediately but instead is based on events or intervals specified in your deployment.
 To refresh GP immediately, run